Wieschie/autograder/docs/development.md

 ## 2018-09-27
 * Worked on running JUnit tests from command line.
   * `mkdir complex_numbers/out`
-  * `javac -cp "lib/*:complex_numbers/src/" -d complex_numbers/out complex_numbers/src/p05/* ComplexTests.java`
+  * `javac -cp "lib/*:$COMP/src/" -d $COMP/out $COMP/src/p05/*`
-  * `java -jar lib/junit-platform-console-standalone-1.3.1.jar -cp "complex_numbers/out/" -c p05.ComplexTests --reports-dir=complex_numbers/out`
+  * `java -jar lib/junit-platform-console-standalone-1.3.1.jar -cp "$COMP/out/" -c p05.ComplexTests --reports-dir=$COMP/out`
+* Look at [subprocess](https://docs.python.org/3/library/subprocess.html#module-subprocess) for managing external tooling
+* Good resource for setting limits on spawned processes? https://stackoverflow.com/questions/47676469/creating-a-minimal-sandbox-for-running-binary-programs-in-python3

+## 2018-10-2
+* JUnit tests can be compiled against a single solution, then the class file used to test all projects.
+  * Class file has to be copied into directory with other class files
+  * This handles missing methods without erroring out